Who is setting the tone in EU foreign policy

 Alexander Lambsdorff has some advice on whom to call: “Not a Berlin number in any case,” joked the liberal politician.
 Germany’s grand coalition was “worn out on the one hand, chaotic on the other,” he noted, whereas a formative policy role and fresh ideas are clearly emanating from Paris at the moment.
 “Nevertheless, I would also advise US Secretary of State Mike Pompeo to make a call to the EU High Representative in Brussels.”
 According to Lambsdorff, this is the only place where one can find out what Europe is thinking “as a whole.”
 After all, Europe and the EU are far more than just the big E3.

-is an EU correspondent who has written for Der Spiegel, Handelsblatt and Les Européens in Brussels.
+has been an EU correspondent for Der Spiegel, Handelsblatt and for German public television.